Forum chance to grow enthusiasm

 A weakness of New Zealand teams was showing cattle.

-The forum provides an opportunity to rub shoulders with delegates, many who ran multimillion-dollar businesses.
+The forum provides an opportunity to rub shoulders with delegates, many who run multimillion-dollar businesses.

-"Without the Youth World Forum, you’d never get a chance to do."
+"Without the Youth World Forum, you’d never get a chance to do [it]."

 She thanked everyone involved with the training weekend for their southern hospitality and Boehringer Ingelheim for sponsoring the training weekend and helping to get the team members to the forum.